 Example: when the temperature is 15°F and the wind speed is 30 miles per hour, the windchill, or how cold it feels, is -5°F.

 Looking for temperatures in Celsius?
 Here’s how to convert from Fahrenheit.

 How is Windchill Measured?

-The windchill chart below was designed by the National Weather Service to accurately calculate how cold air feels on human skin.
+The windchill chart above was designed by the National Weather Service to accurately calculate how cold air feels on human skin.
 The index is based on heat loss from exposed skin and was tested on human subjects.

 The chart also includes a frostbite indicator, showing the points where temperature, wind speed and exposure time will produce frostbite on humans.
 Each of the three shaded area shows how long a person can be exposed before frostbite develops.
 For example, a temperature of 0°F and a wind speed of 15 mph will produce a wind chill temperature of -19°F. Under these conditions, exposed skin can freeze in 30 minutes.

 - Frostbite is body tissue that has frozen and usually starts with the fingers, toes, tips of the nose, and ear lobes.
 If you lose feeling in these area or they are turning pale or white, immediately get inside and get medical attention.

 - Hypothermia happens when your body’s temperature drops too low; uncontrollable shivering, disorientation, and incoherence are signs of this issue and medical attention should be found immediately.

 In both cases, take care to rewarm the body very slowly.

 Be Smart About Windchill